kolergy/agent_bean/README.md

 ## Curent capabilities:
 The agent Bean is currently capable of the following:
+- **Manage models**:
-- **Manage models**: manage the models and ability to instantiate / deinstantiate models, ability to use any transformers models
+   - Manage the models and ability to instantiate / deinstantiate models,
+   - Ability to use any transformers models, WizardCoder, Llama2, Mistral, dolphin-2.1-mistral-7b
+   - Ability to use OpenAI: GPT-4, gpt-3.5-turbo, gpt-3.5-turbo-16k
+- **Agents**: have access to the following functions:
+   - **Load**: files from the following format: text, json, PDF
+   - **Search**: the net for informations.
 - **Action Execution**: Agent Bean can perform various actions.
-The actions are defined in the setings file and can be easily extended. curently
+The actions are defined in the setings file and can be easily extended. curently implemented actions:

-implemented actions:
    - **free**: freetext query
    - **summarize**: generate a summary of the provided text
    - **search**: perform a search on the net
    - **split**: split a task executable actions
    - **code**: generate code
    - **code_quality**: analyse the quality of the code (not yet working well)
    - **project_requirements**: generate requirements
    - **team_manager**: experimental agent to bheave as a team manager, to see how a llm could bheave writing speaches for a team manager.

 The agent is continuously evolving, with new capabilities being added regularly.

 ## Current limitations:
-- When modifying the settings file, it needs to be re uploaded for the changes to take effects
+- When modifying the settings fil whlie the model is running, it needs to be re-uploaded for the changes to take effects
-- It is not yet able to interact with files
+- It is not yet able to write to files
 - Load on 4 or 8 bit loading works except for GPTQ or GGML quantized models!? (they use a different proces for loading that needs to be implemented)
 - Imprecise memory estimation for models
 - Tested only on linux up to now but should work on windows and Mac as well (not tested)

-Using local generation with transformers models:
+## Using local generation with transformers models:
-- you need at least 16GB of video RAM to run 15B models in 4bits to be able to have correct coding and splitting result
+- You need at least 16GB of video RAM to run 15B models in 4bits to be able to have correct coding and splitting result
-- With 8GB V RAM you can run the 7B models in 4Bits however up to now their perfo is limited to perform proper codding and the model might not be able to generate theJSON for the splitting
+- With 8GB V RAM you can run the 7B models in 4Bits there you need to select the realy best ones like 'dolphin-2.1-mistral-7b' as codding is demanding
 - You may use a computer with less V RAM for testing purpose with 3B or 1.5B models but do not expect usefull results.